What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 The famous Stradun and Bell Tower in Dubrovnik, Croatia

-While aimlessly rambling through the Old City is one of the best Dubrovnik things to do, visitors won’t want to miss the top sights.
+While aimlessly rambling through is one of the best Dubrovnik things to do, you won’t want to miss these top sights.

-Of course, the ancient walls of Dubrovnik can’t be missed and we highlight the best way to experience them next on our list.
+Of course, the ancient walls of Dubrovnik can’t be missed and we highlight the best way to experience them next.

 Croatia flag and beautiful architecture in Old Town Dubrovnik, Croatia

-In order to see the top attractions, visitors can join a Dubrovnik tourist guide on a highly-rated walking tour of the city.
-Check out the reviews for this top-rated Dubrovnik tour.
+In order to see the top attractions, you can join a guide on a highly-rated walking tour.
+Those who would rather explore on their own can use our Free Self-Guided Dubrovnik Walking Tour.

 #2 Walk the Dubrovnik Walls